-If you want your own live stream then you need to get a hold of the Watch AFL Global Pass.
-The Watch AFL Global Pass makes the whole process of watching AFL grand final from outside Australia much simpler and more convenient.
+If you want your own live stream then you need to get a hold of the Watch AFL Global Pass (now revamped as just Watch AFL).
+The Watch AFL Global Pass (as mentioned just now, AFL Global Pass is more.
+The AFL Live Pass is defunct as well.
+The only official streaming service for international viewers is Watch AFL) makes the whole process of watching AFL grand final from outside Australia much simpler and more convenient.

-If you can just hop on over to WatchAFL website, you can subscribe to Watch AFL Global Pass and watch AFL grand final from outside Australia along with your ex-pat buddies.
+If you can just hop on over to WatchAFL website, you can subscribe to Watch AFL Global Pass (now, just Watch AFL) and watch AFL grand final from outside Australia along with your ex-pat buddies.
 Not to mention other travelers and converts who will watch the AFL grand final stream live with you.